cjherman6/rf_implementation/README.md

 ![Feature Importance after Dropping Values](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/dendrogram.png)

 We can see that there are a lot of variables that are very closely related (e.g. saleYear & saleElapsed, Grouser_Tracks & Coupler_System, etc.).
 We can use a similar method that we used in feature importance and test to see the models accuracy when these features are removed.

-There doesn't appear to be any major differences so it is safe to remove these variables.

 **We are now at a point where we have reduced the models dimensionality without sacrificing any accuracy.**